hrvthzslt/personal-site/content/posts/one-polymorphic-executable-multiple-commands/index.md

 memp -r
 ```

-This two command will yield the battery percentage and memory usage percentage, respectively, as a rounded number.
+These two commands will yield the battery percentage and memory usage percentage, respectively, as rounded numbers.

-The simplifed source of deciding which command to run is the following:
+The simplified source for deciding which command to run is the following:

 ```c
 int main(int argc, char *argv[])